How to Ride a Bike to School Safely

 - Weight: Ask yourself if all items are essential.
 Possibly certain things, like laptops or heavy books, can be left at school.

-- Attach: Make sure that any accessories are correctly and securely attached to the bike and that no straps or straps can get caught in the spokes.
+- Attach: Make sure that any accessories are correctly and securely attached to the bike and that no straps can get caught in the spokes.

 #7 What NOT to do